-The latest actuarial review of the TPS was carried out as at 31 March 2016 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Department for Education (the Department) in April 2019.
-The key results of the valuation are: employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018/19.
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2019/20 academic year.
+The latest actuarial review of the TPS was carried out as at 31 March 2020 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
+The valuation report was published by the TPS on 27 October 2023.
+The key results of the valuation are: employer contribution rates were set at 28.68% of pensionable pay from April 2024 onwards (compared to 23.68% during 2022/23.
+DfE has agreed to continue to pay a teacher pension employer contribution grant to cover the additional costs during the 2023/24 academic year.
+The employee contribution rate for the TPS will remain at existing levels.

-total scheme liabilities for service to the effective date of £218 billion, and notional assets of £198 billion, giving a notional past service deficit of £22 billion;
+-Total scheme liabilities of service to the effective date of £262 billion, and notional assets of £222.2 billion, giving a notional past service deficit of £39.8 billion.